saifullah3396/datadings/doc/source/integrations.rst

     Transform functions will receive the same value if they share parameter names.
-    If this is not intended you must wrap one of those functions in another function with a different parameter name.
+    If this is not intended you must wrap one of those functions in another function with and change on of the parameter names.

 Alternatively ``transforms`` may be a custom function with signature ``t(sample: dict) -> dict``.